digitalbias/digitalbias.github.io/_pages/writing.md

 Below you can see what I'm currently working on and where they are at.
 I'll update these every month, just to keep this fresh.

-**Last update:** 2018 October 27
+**Last update:** 2019 March 19

 ### MBA Essentials

 **Single sentence description**: Sketchnotes with commentary on what I learned while earning my MBA.

-- First draft: <progress value="250" max="50"></progress>
+- First draft: <progress value="250" max="300"></progress>

 Hard to judge the progress, but I'm reviewing the images.
 I've completed three of the classes for the first semester.
 That leaves three more semesters to edit.
-You can sign up for a [sample chapter][mba_seeentials].
+You can sign up for a [sample chapter][mba_essentials].

+What is still left: I have 2 more images to update and then the text for every one of the classes with their descriptions still to do.

 ### Rift Walker